justwes2/blog-scratch/src/pages/gcp_dev_pt3.md

    --subnet [SUBNET_NAME] \
    --zone [ZONE_NAME]
    ```
-- Moving a persistant disk to a different VM: Detach the disk from the first VM (ensure the disk was unmounted so no data loss occured), attach the disk to the new VM (you will then need to mount the disk inside the VM).
-If the target VM is in a differnt zone, use the `gcloud compute disks move` command.
+- Moving a persistent disk to a different VM: Detach the disk from the first VM (ensure the disk was unmounted so no data loss occurred), attach the disk to the new VM (you will then need to mount the disk inside the VM).
+If the target VM is in a different zone, use the `gcloud compute disks move` command.
 - Creating an autoscaled managed instance group using an instance template: See the [Docs](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances). tl;dr, you can create an instance template from an image- public or private.
 When creating the managed instance group, designate the desired template, and that is the image that will be used to autoscale the group.
 - Generating/uploading a custom ssh key for instances: You can use [OS Login](https://cloud.google.com/compute/docs/instances/managing-instance-access) to manage ssh access to linux instances using IAM roles.
 If that is not an effective solution (not all users needing SSH access have IAM credentials), you can [manage ssh keys in metadata](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys).
 Run the `gcloud compute project-info add-metadata` to add the users' public keys who should have access.
 - Configuring a VM for Stackdriver monitoring and logging: Install the [agent](https://cloud.google.com/logging/docs/agent/installation).
 You can [configure](https://cloud.google.com/logging/docs/agent/configuration) to agent, but it will function out of the box.
 You can access your logs in the console or via the api.